Skip to Content Skip to Footer

 Article VII: Nominating & Election Processes for AMA Board of Directors

 Section 1.
 Nominations.
-The Nominating Committee shall meet annually and nominate one individual for each position that needs to be filled for the current year.
+The Nominating Committee shall meet annually and nominate one individual for each position that needs to be filled for the coming year.
 This may include Board Chairperson-Elect, Secretary, Treasurer, and open at-large board positions.
 All positions will run unopposed.
 A member of a council or chapter’s Board of Directors may not, at the same time, serve also as a member of the Board of the AMA.

 Any AMA member in good standing may recommend candidates for at-large Board and officer positions to the Nominating Committee.